KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

         text: for
       -
         type: text
-        text: ' trust and scratching one from rumors of rug-pull shenanigans.
+        text: ' trust and squashing any rug-pull shenanigans.
 He has been transparent about the entire process, releasing videos to document everything.'
   -
     type: heading
     attrs: